SylvainCorsini/liumo-framework/README.md

 Go to the wiki (https://github.com/scorsi/minimis/wiki) to see all docs.
 And learn how Minimis works.

 ## Next update
+- Conf:
+  - All configurations will be in YAML files.
+  - Change directory to ./conf
 - Query Builder:
   - Add easy relationships methods.
 - Template Engine: